flows-network/docs/docs/getting-started-developer/webhook-access-web-services.md

 ## Prerequisites

  1. A GitHub account to log into the [flows.network](https://flows.network/) platform.
 It's free.
- 2. An [OpenWeatherMap API](https://openweathermap.org/api) to access the weather.
+ 2. An [OpenWeatherMap API key](https://openweathermap.org/api) to query the weather information..

 ## Prepare the source code